kolypto/learning-and-playground/rust/README.md

         }
     }

-    // Rust won't let you call `.drop()` manually because it will run this function itself.
-It'd be a double-free.
+    // Rust won't let you call `.drop()` manually:
+    // because it would be a double-drop(): you, then Rust.
     // Use `std::mem::drop()` function if you must: let c = CustomSmartPointer{
         data: String::from("hey"),